-The new macOS 10.15 update is available today as a beta and the full release is coming this fall as a free update to most Apple computers.
-This is everything we know about the macOS Catalina update that Apple showed off on stage.
+The new macOS 10.15 update is coming in October as a free update to most Apple computers.
+This is everything we know about the macOS Catalina update that Apple showed off on stage in June and is prepping for a release date in October.

-This is what you need to know about the macOS Catalina update that is coming to your Mac this fall.
+This is what you need to know about the macOS Catalina update that is coming to your Mac next month.

 macOS Catalina Release Date